THE MOUNTAIN TO SEA TRAIL IN THE GREATER TOPSAIL ISLAND AREA

 The highlights of the MST section that runs through Surf City, North Topsail Beach, Sneads Ferry, and Jacksonville include:

-- An eight-mile beach walk on Topsail Island that
+An eight-mile beach walk on Topsail Island that passes:

-- The Ocean City community in North Topsail Beach, founded in 1949 as one of the first family-oriented beaches for African Americans who at the time could not usually purchase beachfront property
+The Ocean City community in North Topsail Beach was founded in 1949 as one of the first family-oriented beaches for African Americans who at the time could not usually purchase beachfront property

-- The Onslow County Environmental Education Center’s “Discover Onslow” exhibit, a great way to learn about the ecology, flora, and fauna of the Onslow Bight
+The Onslow County Environmental Education Center’s “Discover Onslow” exhibit, is a great way to learn about the ecology, flora, and fauna of the Onslow Bight

-- Stones Creek Game Land, nestled in Camp Lejeune, which provides a scenic walk past lakes and pine woods
+Stones Creek Game Land, nestled in Camp Lejeune, provides a scenic walk past lakes and pine woods

 The trails through Holly Shelter and Stones Creek Game Lands are marked with the MST blaze, a 3-inch white circular marker.
 There are also signs at certain places in Stones Creek Game Land.